sanderland/katrain/README.md

 * Alternatively use `pip3 install -U katrain` to install the latest version from PyPI on any 64-bit OS.
 * [This page](INSTALL.md) has detailed instructions for Window, Linux and MacOS, as well as troubleshooting and setting up KataGo to use multiple GPUs.

+## <a name="kata"></a>  Configuring KataGo

+KaTrain comes pre-packaged with a working KataGo (OpenCL version) for Windows and Linux operating systems, and the 15 block neural network.

+To change the model, open 'General and Engine settings' in the application and 'Download models'.
+You can then select the model you want from the dropdown menu.

+To change the katago binary,
+ for example to the CPU version if you don't have a GPU, click 'Download KataGo versions'.
+  You can then select the KataGO binary from the dropdown menu.

+Finally, you can override the entire command used to start the analysis engine, which can be useful for connecting to a remote server.
+Do keep in mind that KaTrain uses the *analysis engine* of KataGo, and not the GTP engine.

 ## <a name="ai"></a> Play against AI